ShaharBrandman/BIBLE-MAN/README.md

   - will punish you if you fuck up
   - will approve you as a good chrisitan if you'll really be one
   - will keep the law and order in the server
+  - will punish you if the filthy n-word is spilled out of your mouth if you don't have the n-word pass

 # Installation:
   - open terminal